DRG Mods: An Introduction to Modding

 3. Your vanilla or modded save files are safe because mods will not corrupt/mess with it unless you use the tools maliciously.
 If you are concerned about this use the save clone and backup feature that the game provides in the menu.

-4. This guide only covers the bare minimum so if you want to learn more make sure you check all the other guides in the #learn-guides channel in the DRG Modding Discord.
+4. This guide only covers the bare minimum, so if you want to learn more, make sure to read some of the other guides on mod.io.

 I highly recommend reading sections 1. and 2. from top to bottom if it’s your first time.